 Tuition & Financial Aid

-If you are registered for classes, you are responsible for all costs (tuition and fees) associated with your courses.
-Please be aware, if you enroll in courses and decided not to participate, you must submit a term withdrawal form via NYU Albert so that you are no longer responsible for the costs.
+If you are registered for classes, you are responsible for all costs associated with your courses.
+Please be aware, if you enroll in courses and decide not to participate, you must notify our office by the appropriate deadlines so that you are no longer responsible for the costs.

 Tuition for students enrolled part-time or taking classes during Summer or January Term can be calculated by taking the number of credits/units you want to enroll in and multiplying it by the price per unit.
 For full-time students (students taking 12 to 18 credits) tuition will be offered at a flat rate during the Fall and Spring semesters.
-International students must be enrolled full-time, for more information about additional requirements refer to the international student information page.
+International students must be enrolled full-time.
+For more information about course load requirements for international students, refer to the International Students page.

 An electronic bill will be sent to your NYU email account once you have registered for your courses.
 Your bill must be paid in full by the payment deadline, or you risk being de-enrolled from your courses.
 In the case of overpayment, the balance is refunded.